rweigel/stats/python.md

 a[5] = 1  # Error b/c a does not have a 6th element.
 ```

-In contrast, if <code>a</code> was defined as a tuple, an error would result when we tried to modified one of its elements:
+In contrast, if `a` was defined as a tuple, an error would result when we tried to modified one of its elements:

 ```Python
 a = (0, 11, 22)